munificent/game-programming-patterns/book/introduction.markdown

 commonly encountered in games:

 *   Time and sequencing are often a core part of a game's architecture.
-Things must happen in the right order, and at the right time.
+Things must happen in the right order and at the right time.

-*   Development cycles are highly compressed and a number of programmers need to be able to rapidly build and iterate on a rich set of different behavior without stepping on each other's toes or leaving footprints all over the codebase.
+*   Development cycles are highly compressed, and a number of programmers need to be able to rapidly build and iterate on a rich set of different behavior without stepping on each other's toes or leaving footprints all over the codebase.